rupertn/predicting_flight_delays/README.md

 To reduce load on the server, requests were sent in batches of 10 rather than individually as we have thousands of unique urls.
 ## Data Cleaning
 **Airline On-Time Performance Data:**
-  * Created columnns for whether the departure or arrival airport was slot controlled.
+  * Created columns to indicate if the departure or arrival airport was slot controlled.
   * Determined which flights were operated by a swapped aircraft, and removed them.
     * Removed because the tail number assigned to each flight was of the aircraft that actually operated the flight, and not necessarily the one that caused the delay.
-  * Adjusted aircraft tail numbers (N-number) to ensure they all begin with 'N'.
+  * Adjusted aircraft tail numbers to ensure they all begin with 'N'.
   * Created a list of all unique tail numbers in the dataset to feed into the aircraft registration scraper.
+  * Created a column to indicate if the previous flight was delayed.

 **Airport Weather Reports:**
   * Created columns from METAR text to indicate the presence of fog, thunderstorms, or rain.